ShalinTimalsina/LAMP-Wordpress-Setup/README.md

 # AWS LAMP Stack Deployment on Ubuntu Linux
-**A step-by-step LAMP stack deployment on AWS EC2 using Ubuntu, Apache, MariaDB, PHP, and WordPress, designed with public and private subnets and tested using round-robin load balancing.**
+**A step-by-step LAMP stack deployment to host a WordPress website on AWS EC2 using Ubuntu, Apache, MariaDB, and PHP.**

 ---
 <p align="center">